 100 supporters of same sex marriage, decided to gather at a Liberal Party fundraiser in Melbourne, in order to protest against the famous tennis player Margaret Court, who was a guest speaker at this event.
 This protest is motivated by Court’s recent statements, regarding homosexuals and their community.
-Also, she ended up saying that she plans on boycotting Quantas, and every enterprise that supports homosexuals.
+Also, she ended up saying that she plans on boycotting Qantas, Granny Flats Perth, and every business that supports SSM.

 Currently, Court serves as a pastor, at the Victory Life Church, and this isn’t the first time when she had a negative reaction against the gay community.
 In May, she sent an open letter to Quantas, mentioning her disrespect towards gay people and saying that she believes in the traditional marriage between a man and a woman, like it’s written in the Bible.